-José Xavier: Winner of the 2011 Martha T. Muse Prize
+Dr. José Xavier: winner of the 2011 Martha T. Muse Prize

-Dr. José Xavier from the Institute of Marine Research of the University of Coimbra in Portugal, and the British Antarctic Survey in UK, has conducted outstanding research on the predator-prey dynamics that sustain populations of albatrosses, penguins and other top predators in the Southern Ocean.
-He recently published a comprehensive monograph on the prey of top predators that will be a great aid to many researchers.
-As well as his scientific research, he played a leading role in the establishment of a new and thriving Antarctic research programme in Portugal during the International Polar Year (IPY, 2007-2008) and in launching a highly successful educational programme, LATITUDE 60! during the IPY.
+Dr. José Xavier from the Institute of Marine Research of the University of Coimbra in Portugal, and the British Antarctic Survey in UK, has conducted research on the predator-prey dynamics that sustain populations of albatrosses, penguins and other top predators in the Southern Ocean.
+He has published a comprehensive monograph on the prey of top predators that will be a great aid to many researchers.
+In addition to his scientific research, he played a leading role in the establishment of a new and thriving Antarctic research programme in Portugal, ProPolar, during the International Polar Year (IPY, 2007-2008) and in launching a highly successful educational programme, LATITUDE 60! during the International Polar Year (IPY) 2007-2008.

 In September 2011, he became the youngest recipient of the prestigious Martha T. Muse Prize for Science and Policy in Antarctica.